BC GRAND JURY RETURNS INDICTMENTS

 A recent session of the Barren County Grand Jury has returned several indictments:

-61-year-old Karen Williams Fox and 53-year-old Joseph Congine, both of Glasgow, were each indicted on one count of Receiving Stolen Property $500 Or More But Less Than $10,000.
-Congine was indicted on two additional counts; Possession Of A Controlled Substance and Drug Paraphernalia.
+Included on a single indictment were 33-year-old Jeremy Scott Marr, of Scottsville, and 37-year-old William Jason Doyle, of Cave City.
+Each were indicted on one count of Possession Of A Controlled Substance and one count of Drug Paraphernalia.

-46-year-old Christopher Burroughs, of Glasgow, was indicted on five counts: Possession Of A Controlled Substance, Tampering With Physical Evidence, Unauthorized Use Of A Motor Vehicle, Drug Paraphernalia and Possession Of Marijuana.
+25-year-old Donna Rochelle Woodard, of Gamaliel and 36-year-old Julio Cesar Alonzo, of Glasgow, were each indicted on three counts: Possession Of A Controlled Substance, Possession Of Synthetic Drugs and Drug Paraphernalia.
+Alonzo was indicted on an additional count of Terroristic Threatening.
+Bail for each was set at $1500.

+21-year-old Courtney Irene Willis, of Edmonton was indicted on two counts: Possession Of A Controlled Substance, Drug Paraphernalia.

-46-year-old Alisha Bunch, of Cave City, was indicted on five counts: Possession Of A Controlled Substance, Tampering With Physical Evidence, Drug Paraphernalia, Resisting Arrest and DUI.
+24-year-old James Malachi Bogle, of Glasgow, was indicted on four counts: Possession Of A Controlled Substance, Operating ON A Suspended/Revoked Operators License, Failure Of Owner To Maintain Insurance and No/Expired Registration Plates.

+29-year-old Shane M. Cardwell of Hardyville was indicted on one count of Possession Of A Controlled Substance.
+Bail was set at $1500.

-34-year-old Steven Lashley Keen, of Glasgow, was indicted on seven counts: Possession Of A Controlled Substance, Drug Paraphernalia, DUI, Possession Of Marijuana, No License, Possession Of Open Alcohol Container IN A Motor Vehicle and Failure To Produce Insurance Card.
-Bail was set at $2500.
+22-year-old Taylor Nicole Elmore, of Glasgow, was indicted on four counts: Possession Of A Controlled Substance, Leaving The Scene Of An Accident, Criminal Mischief 3rd Degree and Failure To Maintain Insurance.
+Bail was set at $1500.

-28-year-old Marissa Stutzman, of Smiths Gove, was indicted on three counts: Possession Of Synthetic Drugs 2nd Or Subsequent Offense, Drug Paraphernalia and Public Intoxication.
+20-year-old Scotty Lee Jordan, of Clarksville, TN, was indicted on four counts: Possession Of A Controlled Substance, Drug Paraphernalia, DUI and Speeding 18mph Over.
+Bail was set at $1500.

 An indictment is an accusation only and all individuals should be considered as innocent until, and unless, proven guilty in a court of law.